flugg/laravel-responder/readme.md

 }
 ```

+The first argument is the data you want to transform, and should be an Eloquent model or a collection of Eloquent models.
+You may also pass in an `Illuminate\Paginator\LengthAwarePaginator` instance when using Laravel's paginator.

 ***
 _If you try to run the above code you will get an exception saying the given model is not transformable.
 This is because all models you pass into the `success()` method must implement the `Flugg\Responder\Contracts\Transformable` contract and have a corresponding transformer.
 More on this in the [Transformers section](#transformers)._
 ***